David Nelson Jr Memorial Fund

 - Provide current transcript and/or acceptance letter from high school, college, university, or trade/technical school

-Applications for 2016 are now open!
-Deadline for applications has been extended to June 3, 2016.
+Applications for 2017 are now open!
+Deadline for applications is March 31, 2017.
 Applications must be postmarked by this date.

 Delay = Death - Pass HB 30!